OpenTreeOfLife/reference-taxonomy/doc/maintenance/new-release.md

 * `FILES_URL_PREFIX`, defaults to `http://files.opentreeoflife.org` -
   this is the URL prefix used by `wget` for fetching tarballs of previous OTT and source versions.
+If you have a local mirror (or subset) or the files site, you might be able to set this to a `file:` URL, but I suspect that wget doesn't understand `file:`.
+I accessed by local files mirror using the local Apache server set up with a symbolic link from the webroot to the mirror.
 * `SSH_PATH_PREFIX`, defaults to
   `files.opentreeoflife.org:files.opentreeoflife.org` - this will be
-  the destination used by `scp` for storing new source and OTT tarballs.
+  the destination used by `scp` for storing new tarballs.
-  If the value of `SSH_PATH_PREFIX` does not include a colon `:`, the files will copied to a local directory.
+  If the value of `SSH_PATH_PREFIX` does not include a colon `:`, the files will copied to a local directory using `cp -p`.

 `make` variables in Makefile